-The City of Raleigh announces the second round of Impact Partner Grant recipients.
+The City of Raleigh announced the second round of Impact Partner Grant recipients.
 The Impact Partner Grant program is an essential piece of supporting Raleigh’s vibrant and healthy innovation ecosystem.
 Four regional innovators were awarded $15,000-$25,000 grants to enhance programs to and services for Raleigh entrepreneurs and small business owners across various sectors including the arts, workforce development, and nonprofit.
-Programming will begin in March and will be completed by the end of 2020.
+Programming began in March.
+Due to COVID-19 some programs will extend into the beginning of 2021.

 The goal of the City of Raleigh Strategic Plan, Economic Development and Innovation Pillar is to create partnerships to identify best practices that will assist small, startup, and minority-owned business development and education.
 The Impact Partner Grant strongly supports the City’s efforts to collaborate with local organizations to encourage and implement creative programs and invest in workforce development initiatives in the community.